themadan/amitness.github.io/content/articles/illustrated-fixmatch.md

 ```

 **b.
 Strong Augmentation**
-These includes augmentations which outputs heavily distorted versions of the input images.
+These include augmentations that output heavily distorted versions of the input images.
 FixMatch applies the CutOut augmentation followed by one of RandAugment or CTAugment.

 **1. Cutout**
 ![](/images/fixmatch-cutout.gif){.img-center}
 This augmentation randomly removes a square part of the image and fills it with gray or black color.
-PyTorch doesn't have implementation of Cutout but we can reuse its `RandomErasing` transformation to apply CutOut effect.
+PyTorch doesn't have a built-in implementation of Cutout but we can reuse its `RandomErasing` transformation to apply CutOut effect.
 ```python
 import torch
 import torchvision.transforms as transforms